EU-Armenia Comprehensive and Enhanced Partnership Agreement: Agreement provisions

-Supposed benefits of CEPA

 The agreement includes the EU's standard political clauses on democracy, justice, and human rights.
 It also contains provisions on cooperation in areas such as transport and infrastructure, energy, health, the environment, climate change, taxation, education and culture, employment and social affairs, banking and insurance, media freedom, minority rights, industrial policy, agriculture and rural development, tourism, research and innovation, mining, and counter-terrorism.
 In addition, it covers other extensive democratic reforms, legal cooperation, strengthening the rule of law, combating money laundering, and fighting organized crime and corruption.

 The agreement also contains a substantive trade title with important commitments in several trade policy areas.
 These will improve conditions for bilateral EU–Armenia trade, while taking full account of Armenia's obligations as a member of the Eurasian Union.
 They will ensure a better regulatory environment for economic operators in areas such as trade in services and goods, setting up and running companies, capital movements, government procurement and intellectual property rights, sustainable development, and competition.
 The agreement encourages Armenian companies to sell more goods and services to the EU and EU companies to open subsidiaries in Armenia, which will contribute to economic growth and job creation.
 The Comprehensive and Enhanced Partnership Agreement can be seen as a “lite” version of an EU Free Trade Agreement, in which 96% of Armenian goods may enter the EU's single market with zero tariffs.
 As of 2020, the EU is Armenia's biggest export market.

 The agreement also supports enhancing mobility between citizens of the EU and Armenia, while reconfirming the opening of negotiations on visa-free travel for Armenian citizens to the Schengen Area.

 Since the signing of CEPA, Armenia was under negotiations to join the European Common Aviation Area.
 The agreement to establish a Common Aviation Area between the EU and Armenia removes market restrictions and associates Armenia to the EU internal aviation market by harmonizing its aviation legislation with EU standards by implementing a large part of EU aviation rules.
 On 15 November 2021, Armenia and the EU finalized negotiations of the Common Aviation Area Agreement between the two sides.
 The benefits of the agreement include new air transport opportunities, more direct connections and economic benefits to both sides.
 All EU airlines will be able to operate direct flights from anywhere in the EU to any airport in Armenia, and vice versa for Armenian airlines.
 All limitations and restrictions on flights between Armenia and the EU will be removed.